OsarohEkhoragbon/Employee-Data-Insights-HR-Analytics-SQL/README.md

 ## 🛠 Tools & Technologies
 - **PostgreSQL**
-- SQL (with JOIN, GROUP BY, CASE, AVG, COUNT, HAVING, ORDER BY)
+- SQL (with JOIN,AGGREGATIONS, GROUP BY, CASE, AVG, COUNT, SUM, HAVING, ORDER BY AND SUBQUERIES)

 ---